jjabin/python-homework/FTCaseStudy/readme.md

  ###  Who are the founders of the company?

-​Keith Rabois, Eric Wu, Ian Wong, Justin Ross
+​Keith Rabois, Eric Wu, Ian Wong, Justin Ross.
 Eric Wu is the Founder and CEO.

  ###  How did the idea for the company (or project) come about?